Personal Property

 Forms must be filed with the County Assessor by May 15th.
 Late forms will receive a $25 late fee.
 (Assessors do not have the authority to waive penalties for late forms.)

-Legislative Changes in 2023
+Legislative Changes for 2026

 • Churches and religious societies no longer need to file personal property forms if they have filed previously.
 The property tax exemption may still be claimed.